shashrath/shashrath/README.md

 ### Hi there 👋

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Spark
 - 🌱 I’m currently learning ...
-Flutter
+Python
 - 👯 I’m looking to collaborate on ...
-Flutter
+Spark Streaming/Pulsar
 - 🤔 I’m looking for help with ...
 Scripting
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... rathoreshashank0@gmail.com